Schema as Code: HCL Syntax

 Atlas's testing framework allows you to write unit tests for your views.
 The following example demonstrates how

-view defined above.
+to write tests for the clean_users view defined above.
 For more detail, read the schema testing docs

 or see the full example.